Medibank: 2022 cyberattack

+An attack gained access to Medibanks records using stolen credentials associated with a third-party contractor (remote access to Medibank's GlobalProtect VPN did not require multi-factor authentication (MFA) during the relevant period).
+Approximately 520 GB of data was exfiltrated between late August and 13 October 2022, including personal and health information later published on the dark web in November–December 2022.

 On 12 October 2022, Medibank CEO David Koczkar reported it had detected "unusual activity consistent with the precursors to a ransomware event" in their network but initially provided reassurance that no sensitive customer data has been accessed.
 In response to the attack, Medibank took their AHM and international student policy management systems offline and requested a trading halt on the ASX.
 Medibank later announced that a group of alleged hackers have made contact with the company to "negotiate", claiming to have stolen 200 gigabytes of customer data, while providing a sample of 100 customer policies including: "names, addresses, dates of birth, Medicare numbers, phone numbers, and medical claims data including information about diagnosis, procedures and location of medical services".
 Other information such as credit card security data have also been claimed to have been stolen, yet this remains unverified.

 On 23 October, Medibank announced that it had received a further 1,000 records from the hacker that contained policy records from the Medibank, ahm and international student databases, with Koczkar stating that they are "operating under the assumption that there is a potential that all customers could be impacted".
 This widened the previous assumption that only ahm and international student customers were affected, with the potential that all 3.9 million customer records were exposed.

 In November 2022, the hacker group, allegedly linked with Russian ransomware group REvil, released Medibank customer data on a dark web blog, after the company reportedly refused to pay the US$9.7m ransom, with reports by 1 December suggesting that the hacker group has released all compromised files remaining in their possession.

+Following an investigation, the Office of the Australian Information Commissioner alleged that Medibank had failed to take reasonable steps to protect the personal information it held, and that the alleged failure constituted a serious and/or repeated interference with privacy affecting approximately 9.7 million individuals.